 The immediate area population derives from nine surrounding suburbs.
 The travelling population comes from over fifty different suburbs.
-These students could attend schools closer to their homes but, as a result of the public image of the school, choose to make their way to Kedron State High School for reasons relating to curriculum offerings and academic outcomes.
-This is enhanced by outstanding outcomes in instrumental music, languages, STEAM (Science, Technology, Engineering, Arts & Mathematics), social and cultural aspects of performance and personal growth.
+These students could attend schools closer to their homes but, as a result of the public image of the school, choose to make their way to Kedron State High School for reasons relating to curriculum offerings and academic outcomes together with outstanding outcomes in instrumental music, languages, STEAM and social and cultural aspects of performance and personal growth.

 The school is Enrolment Managed (EMP) and the plan is available from the school website.
-A Special Education Program (SEP) has been part of the school campus since 1979.
-The SEP caters for students with disabilities including having a designated program for deaf and hard of hearing students.
-All SEP students are supported in mainstream classes for most subjects according to their educational needs.
-An English as an Additional Language/ Dialect (EAL/D) unit was established in 2002 to provide support for the students who speak a language other than English as their first language.
+A Special Education Program (SEP) has been part of the school campus since 1979 and caters for a range of disabilities, including deaf students who are supported in classes according to their educational needs.
+An English as a Additional Language/ Dialect (EAL/D) unit was established in 2002 to provide support for the students who speak a language other than English as their first language.
+Kedron has consistently over 35% of our students who do not have English as their home language.

-The school offers an International Student Program (ISP), consistently hosting between 45 and 50 international students with major representations from China, Japan, Korea and Europe.
+The school offers an International Student Program which caters yearly for between 45 and 50 students from all over the world.
 The school is a member of the Council of International Schools.
-Kedron's Languages Programme offers Japanese, Chinese, French, Spanish and Australian Sign Language (AUSLAN).
-The highly acclaimed Instrumental Music and Chorale program caters for 300 students across a large range of instruments including Harp.
-We are also very proud of our highly regarded STEAM program, which has seen our students compete in international competitions in Germany and the USA over the past 4 years.
+The school's Languages program offers Japanese, Chinese, French, Spanish and Auslan with significant numbers studying these languages through to Year 12.
+The highly acclaimed Instrumental Music and Chorale program caters for hundreds of students each year across a large range of instruments including Harp.
+In recent years the introduction of STEAM (Science, Technology, Engineering, Arts and Maths) courses (both embedded and extra-curricular) along with an Accelerated Learning Program catering to our students requiring opportunities beyond their chronological age, has been warmly welcomed by our community.